Suleiman-Ali/Calculator/README.md

 # Calculator 🧮

-Calculator is a simple equation solver, it includes operations such as addition, subtraction, multiplication, and division.
+Calculator is a simple equation solver, it includes all basic math operations.

 ![Alt text](./site-image.png)